 Maximizer - A Potent Enzyme Formula

-Each vegetarian capsule contains four different types of enzymes to digest proteins, two types for digesting fibers, one type for digesting fats and oils, two types that reduce starches, and seven types of enzymes for sugars and dairy products.
+Each vegetarian capsule contains four different types of enzymes to digest proteins, three types for digesting fibers, a powerful enzyme for digesting fats and oils, two types that reduce starches, and six types of enzymes for sugars, grains and dairy products.

 Maximizer can help you restore your body's natural enzyme levels and help you maximize your energy level, feel better and give you a much better chance of staying healthy and disease free.
 Maximizer works in a wide range of pH environments.
 Below is a list of major enzymes and their function: